 Bluebird houses convert best for this purpose.

-a bluebird house has a little over-hang and there is danger of water being directed into the box, then cut the over-hang off.
+If the front of a bluebird house has a little over-hang and there is a danger of water being directed into the box, then cut the over-hang off.

-The front piece can be unscrewed and flipped, so the hole is at the top for cavity nesting birds to use as a nesting box.
+The front piece can be unscrewed and flipped, so the hole is at the top for cavity-nesting birds to use as a nesting box.

 (The box featured at the top of this page can be used in the same way.)

-spring a piece of wood long enough to allow over-hang can be attached on top by screwing it on.
+In the early spring a piece of wood long enough to allow over-hang can be attached on top by screwing it on.

 This way it will be easy to remove in the fall to make it into a roosting box again.

 It will also be necessary to insert a few branches or twigs into the box to provide perches for the birds to sit on when using an upside-down birdhouse as a place to roost.

-Of course bird houses will often be used just as they are as places to roost by wild birds.
+Of course, birdhouses will often be used just as they are as places to roost by wild birds.
 They are just not as efficient at holding the heat inside.
-Cleaning them out, plugging the air vents and inserting a few twigs will help.
+Cleaning them out, plugging the air vents, and inserting a few twigs will help.

 Roosting pockets provide a small space for a couple of small birds to spend the night.